 Keep Your Kia Secure

-Garaging your Kia overnight and installing an approved alarm or immobiliser can reduce premiums.
-Let your insurer know about security features.
+Garaging your Kia overnight and fitting an approved alarm or immobiliser can reduce premiums.
+Always inform your insurer about security features.

 Kia Theft & Safety in Australia

-Key facts about Kia vehicle security and safety performance in Australia.
+Key facts about Kia vehicle security and safety performance across Australia.

 🔒 Kia Theft Risk in Australia

 Kia vehicles generally have a low-to-moderate theft risk in Australia.
 Modern Kias with factory immobilisers and smart key systems are well-protected.
 Kia's growing popularity means more vehicles on the road, but theft rates remain proportionally low.
-Check with Australian Police for current vehicle crime statistics.
+Data from the National Crime Information System can help you check current trends.

-• Smart key and immobiliser standard on all current models
+• Smart key and immobiliser are standard on all current models

 • Parking in a garage or secure area can lower premiums